C-Stein/node-milestones/02-db-driven-applications/exercises/04-express-static.md

 `/public/index.html will be served as http://localhost:3000/index.html`
 `/public/images/logo.jpg will be served as http://localhost:3000/images/logo.jpg`

-Pretty simple, and seemingly devoid of most of the stuff we talked about earlier.
-But do pay attention to `app.use()`.
+Pay attention to `app.use()`.
 That's our key to using middleware functions in our app. `use()` tells Express to load whatever middleware you pass to it.
 In this example, it loads a built-in middleware function called `static` that configures the server to look into the folder passed into it ( 'public' ) first when looking for files to serve up.

 Now look at this slightly more complicated version